yangwao/slides/slides.md

 ---
 ### Experimental landscape
-- we are heads down trying new things and you can too with us
+- we are heads down trying new things and you can do too with us
+	- ✅ extremely fast multi-chain search (wink SubSquid)
 	- abstracting NFTs from user experience
-	- extremly fast multi-chain search
 	- generative art minting
 	- zkPrompts marketplace
 	- on-chain art without need for off-chain code